jamescarr/groovy-resthooks-demo/readme.md

 server.

 ## API
+Here are the following endpoints supported by the service/ratpack.groovy service.

-POST /susbcribe - creates new subscription
+* POST /susbcribe - creates new subscription
-POST /verify - verifies subscription
+* POST /confirm - verifies subscription
-POST /unsubscribe - removes subscription
+* POST /unsubscribe - removes subscription

-GET /subscriptions - lists subscriptions
+* GET /subscriptions - lists subscriptions

 ## Running It
 You should use bundler to install the bundled gems (requires ruby 1.9.3